jergason/blorg/_posts/2015-03-29-cynicism-and-experience.md

-It also means that your experience is validated - if you hated a thing and it sucks you were *RIGHT* to hate it.
-If you hated a thing and the problem was *you*, you face the cold reality that maybe you did something wrong last time around.
+It also means that your experience is validated - if you hated a thing and it sucked you were *RIGHT* to hate it.
+If you hated a thing and the problem was *you*, you now face the cold reality that maybe you did something wrong.
 Most of us cannot bear to gaze into the abyss that yawns behind that thought, so we trust our experience, we dogmaticize it, we turn our pain and the bleached bones of dead projects to best practices, and we ossify.

 New ideas or new technologies remind you of old pain and bounce off the carapace of built-up wisdom.
-Eventually you are so encumbered by experience that you become brittle and immobilized and changes in technology or culture or management crumble you to dust.
+Eventually you are so encumbered by experience that you become brittle and immobilized and changes in technology, culture, or management crumble you to dust.